Customize and create new content with MyAmplify for Google Slides

 To transform a slide into an interactive worksheet in Classroom, click the “worksheet” button in the Add-on.
 You will be able to select whether you wish to create one from scratch using Slides or upload a PDF from your computer.

-The Add-on will then allow you to teach the lessons in Amplify’s immersive digital experience for teachers and students (known as Interactive Classroom).
-Just click “S”!
+The Add-on will then allow you to teach the lessons in Amplify’s immersive digital experience for teachers and students.
+Just click Save to Amplify!

 Please note that lessons you publish with the Add-on will include a discreet banner making it easy to distinguish content that you’ve created or modified.